clintonn/csv-transformer/readme.md

 ## Usage

 The CLI can be run using `ruby lib/script.rb`.
+By default, you can run just that and it will process a sample `./input/movies.csv` to `./output/showtimes.txt`.
+You can find an edge case sample in the `./input` file as well.

-The script accepts several flags:
+The script accepts several flags if you want to specify your own input and output paths:

 ```
 -i, --input FILEPATH